PHOENIXCONTACT/MORYX-Framework/docs/articles/Processing/Capabilities.md

 ---
 # Capabilities

 [Capabilities](xref:Moryx.AbstractionLayer.Capabilities.ICapabilities) are based on the idea of [set theory](https://en.wikipedia.org/wiki/Set_theory).
 Each class with its attributes and functions describes a set.
-Within MORYX modules can use required capabilities to describe a set and fetch aöö resources from the `ResourceManagement` that fullfil the membership function are part of that set.
+Within MORYX, modules can use required capabilities to describe a set and fetch resources from the `ResourceManagement` that fullfil the membership function, which are part of that set.
 [Resources](../Resources/Overview.md) can export their capabilities to be matched against the required capabilities.
 Every [Activity](Activities.md) defines which capabilities it needs and the provided information will be used to find a matching Resource to handle the activity.
 It is also possible that a resource has multiple capabilities and is able to handle various activities.

 ![Capabilities](images/capabilities.svg)